 Black shirts can convey feelings of power, mystery, seriousness, authority and responsibility.
 This colour can also make you look slimmer!
 It is one of the best shirt colours to wear to work as it denotes professionalism so your colleagues will take you more seriously.
 At the office, a black shirt goes well with a blue or green tie.

 Many factors can influence the colour of clothing you wear with the type of occasion being one of them.
-Your choice of shirt for a dinner date may differ compared to a work do, the office, a special event or a music festival.
+Your choice of shirt for a dinner date may differ compared to a work event, the office, a special event or a music festival.

 Different events can influence what colours you choose to wear depending on your current mood or what mood you feel is suitable for the occasion.

 As seasons change so do our clothing and colour choices.
 For example, in the UK it is common to wear dark colours in the colder months and bright colours during warmer months.
 When it is cold and wet outside then there is an even greater need and reason to wear colour as it will make you and others around you feel happier!
 Do not let what others are wearing put you off as they will surely appreciate your effort.

 A Kitenge customer wearing his Green Floral Long Sleeve Shirt to a Christmas party

 While you are here why not take a look at Kitenge’s colourful range of ready-to-wear African print shirts for men?
 They can reflect an outgoing, happy, positive mood that will say a lot about your individual personality.